How to install the groundworks for an artificial grass lawn

 Install a weed barrier

 You don’t want grass and weeds growing through your artificial grass.
-To prevent this I add a thick weed membrane on top of the aggregate.
-If the lawn owners have dogs I put the weed membrane under the aggregate to prevent the urine trapping on the top.
+To prevent this I add a thick weed membrane once I have cleared the soil ,so it is out of the way and under the aggregate.
+If the lawn owners have dogs it is an absolute must for the weed membrane to be under the aggregate to prevent the urine trapping on the top.
 There are other actions I take if the owners have dogs and want to make sure there is no urine odour issues in the summer months.

 Always make sure to take the membrane right to the edge of the lawn.
 I use galvanised nails to fix it in place.